OpenLiberty/liberty-tools-eclipse/docs/getting-started/getting-started.md

 ### Software requirements

 - **Eclipse IDE:** Starting with the Liberty Tools 0.3 early release, Eclipse version 2022-09 is required.
 Tested with Eclipse IDE for Enterprise Java and Web Developers packages.
-- **Java runtime:** Starting with the Liberty Tools 0.3 early release, Java 17 is required to run the plugin in Eclipse.

-  >WARNING: When using Java 17 to run your applications using Liberty dev mode, you may encounter problems.
-The Liberty Maven and Gradle plugins currently do not support Java 17.

 - [Liberty Tools feature](../installation/installation.md).